 "Having enough hydration to keep the body running and producing milk is essential."

-You need about 16 cups of fluids (from foods and drinks) per day while breastfeeding, according to the Academy of Nutrition and Dietetics.
+You need about 16 cups of fluids (from foods and drinks) per day while breastfeeding, according to the Academy of Nutrition and Dietetics (that's about double the amount recommended for non-lactating people).

-Larger studies are needed to determine the efficacy of fenugreek for increasing milk supply — but sipping it could also help you stay hydrated, which is also important for breastfeeding, Manaker says.
+Larger studies are needed to determine the efficacy of fenugreek for increasing milk supply — but sipping it as a tea could also help you stay hydrated, which is important when breastfeeding, Manaker says.

 Blend them into smoothies, stir them into oatmeal or simply eat them as a snack: If you're breastfeeding, you'd benefit from having dates in your diet.

-Some research suggests that dates are another natural galactagogue for breastfeeding people.
-In one randomized controlled trial, eating 10 dates per day increased breast milk by 23 percent after 4 weeks, per results in the November 2021 issue of Breastfeeding Medicine.
+Some research suggests dates are another natural galactagogue for breastfeeding people.
+In one randomized controlled trial, eating 10 dates per day increased breast milk by 23 percent after four weeks, per results in the November 2021 issue of Breastfeeding Medicine.

 "For a breastfeeding person, dates provide a source of stable energy because they offer vitamins and minerals you need, such as fiber, potassium, iron, B vitamins, magnesium and countless phytonutrients," says dietitian and certified breastfeeding specialist Robyn Price, RD, CBS.